thumbnail image

-Kirsten Moana Thompson is Professor and Director of Film Studies at Seattle University.
+Kirsten Moana Thompson is Professor and Chair of the Department of Film and Media at Seattle University.
 Previously, she taught at Victoria University in Wellington, New Zealand and Wayne State University in Detroit.
 She teaches and writes on animation and color studies, as well as New Zealand and Pacific studies,classical Hollywood cinema and German cinema.
 She is the author of Apocalyptic Dread: American Cinema at the Turn of the Millennium (SUNY Press, 2007); Crime Films: Investigating the Scene (Wallflower, 2007); and co-editor with Terri Ginsberg of Perspectives on German Cinema (GK Hall: NY, 1996).
-She is currently working on several new books including Color, Visual Culture and Animation.
+She is currently working on several new books including AnimatedAmerica: Intermedial Promotion from Times Square to Walt Disney and Color, Visual Culture and Animation.

-Areas of professional expertise: animation, color aesthetics, classical and contemporary American cinema, media archaeology, American studies, Pacific studies, German cinema, New Zealand, visual culture.
+Areas of professional expertise: animation, color aesthetics, sponsored animation, classical and contemporary American cinema, media archaeology, American studies, Pacific studies, visual culture.

 When we think of animation, we often recall the colors of childhood: the bright green sneer of the Grinch, the rich red poisoned apple in Snow White, the saturated hues of toys and candy in Monsters Inc. or Toy Story.
 A key device for the expression of mood, personality and character, color is one of the most emotionally powerful elements in our experience of the motion picture, and its expressivity and vibrancy have long fascinated philosophers, artists and scientists.
 Walt Disney believed that color was essential for animated realism, but color also plays a powerful role in our imagination.
 Long before The Wizard of Oz and other films with distinctive color palettes, Disney’s Technicolor cartoons played a pioneering role in color cinematography, and even before his innovations in the 1930s, animated color was part of film’s earliest history: indeed animation predated cinema as optical toys and magic lanterns.
 Although there has been some attention by animation scholars to color technology, there has been little discussion of color’s philosophical or affective dimensions, and no research into animation’s place in a broader visual history of color.